annelledejager/blog/_life/3_iceland.markdown

 We moved on to the west side of Iceland where we slept next to running water.
 It was warm outside and we could make dinner and enjoy our 2.25% beers outside.

-# Day 6 - golden circle and nothern lights
+# Day 6 - golden circle and northern lights
 <br/>
 We headed back to civilization.
 On the way to Reykjavik we drove through an under the sea tunnel, Hvalfjörður Tunnel.
 We decided to do the Golden Circle since we were close to finishing the Ring Road.
 This is a popular tourist route which has a few landmarks and is ±300 kms.
 The amount of tourists at each stops increased by 80%.
 There were shops, toilets and restaurants at every stop.

 Our first stop was the Geysir.
 It started raining again.
-The walk was minor and the geysir erupted promptly every 5-7 minutes.
+The walk was minor.
+The Geysir only erupts after an earthquake.
+The Strokkur geyser, however, erupted promptly every 5-7 minutes.
 I loved it.
 We stopped at the Gullfoss waterfall.
 It is a bit of a walk down and we were a bit numb to seeing waterfalls by this time.

 <figure class="col one left">
 	<img src="/blog/img/iceland16.jpg" width="216" height="280">